 The project will result in two additional residential lots that could support single-family residences and accessory dwelling units.
-The existing residence on proposed Parcel B will remain along with a detached accessory dwelling unit.
+The existing residence on proposed Parcel B will remain along with an existing detached accessory dwelling unit.
 Additionally, the plans for proposed Parcel A include a single-family residence and a detached accessory dwelling unit.
-While there are currently no plans for development of Parcel C, it has the potential to support a single-family residence and accessory dwelling unit.
+While there are currently no plans for development of Parcel C, it has the potential to support a single-family residence and accessory dwelling unit, or may have the potential to support residential development pursuant to Senate Bill (SB) 9.